The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-If 133 was the Team Velocity of the past Sprint, the list of planned Product Backlog items (or User Stories) is opened, and the Story Points written for each item are considered.
+If 133 was the Team Velocity of the past Sprint, the new planned Product Backlog Items with their Story Points need to have a total sum of about 133.

-You start counting the Story Points values of the next waiting and planned items, adding up the Story Points values.
-When you reach a total points of about 133, you can count on the fact that those planned Product Backlog Items, which have a total of 133 relative time, will be successfully developed by the team during the next Sprint.
+When that sum reaches a total Story points of about 133, you can count on the fact that those planned Product Backlog Items will be successfully developed by the team during the next Sprint.

 Suppose the Development team consists of 5 participants.
-All these 5 participants together have completed 133 points of work.
+They all completed 133 points of work.

-If you divide 133 work points into 5 participants, you will receive 26.6.
+If you divide 133 work points amongst 5 participants, you will receive 26.6.
 Let's round this number to 27.
-So we can roughly say that one member of the Development team finishes 27 points in one Sprint.
+So we can roughly say that one member of the Development team completes 27 points in one Sprint.

 Business stakeholder and Team Velocity